MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`envVars`** - **Environment Variables**<br>
 `string`.
 Optional.
 Use when `action = Run an image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Environment variables for the Docker container.
-Specify each name=value pair on a new line.
+Specifies environment variables for the Docker container.
+List each `name=value` pair on a new line.
 <!-- :::editable-content-end::: -->
 <br>